PMassicotte/eemR/README.md

 The current implemented metrics are:

-1. The fluorescence index (FI) developped by McKnight et al. (2001)
+1. The fluorescence index (FI) developed by McKnight et al. (2001).
-2. The Coble fluorescence peaks proposed by Coble (1996)
+2. The Coble fluorescence peaks proposed by Coble (1996).

 ``` r
 library(eem)